ajay-2627/ajay-2627/README.md

 - Interfaced with business teams via ServiceNow to resolve data tickets and manage change requests.
 - Contributed to internal process documentation (KEDB) and prepared daily operations reports for clients.

----

-### 🔹 Data Analyst – Infosavant Technologies, Mumbai
-**📅 Duration:** Dec 2021 – May 2024

-- Delivered production support for high-availability data pipelines and automated reporting tasks.
-- Wrote and optimized complex SQL queries for operations reporting and root cause investigations.
-- Created Excel-based and Power BI reports to summarize team metrics, operational KPIs, and incident history.
-- Worked closely with application teams to maintain SLA, ensure data accuracy, and assist in process automation.
-- Participated in DR and BCP (Business Continuity Planning) simulations and data migration activities.
-- Supported CI/CD operations using Jenkins and version control through GitHub.

----
 ## 📫 Let's Connect!
 <p align="left">
   <a href="https://www.linkedin.com/in/ajaytripurani">